The kidneys and ureters

 Blood goes to the kidneys through large blood vessels called the renal arteries.
 Inside each kidney, there are millions of tiny filters called nephrons.
 The nephrons start in the part of the kidney called the cortex and extend into triangle-shaped areas called renal pyramids.

-The nephrons filter the blood to remove waste products and any extra water.
-These are made into urine.
+The nephrons clean the blood by removing waste products and extra water.
+This is then turned into urine (pee).
 The filtered blood goes back to the rest of the body through the renal veins.

 Related pages